JeneLitsch/Litan/doc/language/Reflection.md

 Returns the current line.

-Note: If the expression is split over mutiple lines, the line containing the `reflect` keyword is used for the line number.
+Note 1: If the expression is split over mutiple lines, the line containing the `reflect` keyword is used for the line number.

 ```js